ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

 !!!!!!!!!!!!!Notes on TDP Important!!!!!!!!!!!!!!

-The steam UI is controlled by Valve and it will show 1-15 watts however this is scaled for the ally from 7-30 watts, so be aware of this.
+The steam UI is controlled by Valve and it will show 1-15 watts however this is scaled for the ally from 5-30 watts, so be aware of this.
 15 watts is full 30 watts of power.
-1 watt is 7watts!
+1 watt is 5watts!

+The following is optional but recommended!.

-Copy the following command to downlaod Deckyloader and cryoutilities
+Copy the following command to downlod Deckyloader and cryoutilities